QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

   - Added blurb about corepack and Yarn.
   - Added blurb about configuring iptables.
   - Added section about configuring OpenSearch for full-text search.
+- *2024-02-22*: Multiple updates:
-- *2024-02-22*: Small tweak to the note about clearing installed Ruby/npm dependencies.
+  - Small tweak to the note about clearing installed Ruby/npm dependencies.
+  - Added blurb about manually enabling and starting services.